jasond-s/fluent-fix/README.md

 1. `default: Number` - Specify a default number.
 2. `min: Number` - Specify a minimum for random value.
 3. `max: Number` - Specify a maximum for random value.
-4. `sequential: Boolean` - Specify if you would like the random generation to be sequential.
+4. `sequential: Boolean` - Specify if you would like the random generation to be pseudo-random and sequential.

 ### String